4 Estate Planning Mistakes to Avoid

 One of the best things you can do for your beneficiaries is taking a lot of the decision-making out of their hands and make those decisions for them.
-For example, if you want to make sure each of your children receives an equal share of your assets, make sure you designate your wishes on a beneficiary form rather than a verbal arrangement with your children.
+For example, if you want to ensure each of your children receives an equal share of your assets, designate your wishes on a beneficiary form rather than a verbal arrangement with your children.

-You might think that leaving the assets to the most responsible of your children to then dole out to their siblings would be sufficient, but far too many things can go wrong with this approach.
-With things like your personal effects, make sure you document how you want those to be distributed so that your executor or children aren’t left making those decisions.
+You might think that leaving the assets to the most responsible of your children to dole out to their siblings would be sufficient.
+Far too many things can go wrong with this approach.
+With things like your personal effects, make sure you document how you want those to be distributed so your executor or children aren’t left making those decisions.

 Your Estate Plan is Too Important to Leave to the Courts